 - The Dean of Studies will ensure the course design and and documentation will support quality teaching and learning.

-- The Executive Principal will receive updates including documentation and briefings on the progress of the course development at nominated checkpoints usually at the end of course design, at the end of course proposal documentation and prior to submission to the Governing Board.
+- The Executive Principal will receive updates, including documentation and briefings, on the progress of the course development at nominated checkpoints.
+These checkpoints typically occur at the end of the course design, the completion of the course proposal documentation, and prior to submission to the Governing Board.

 - When the course documentation is completed, it will be reviewed internally and then by one or more expert(s) in the field for external expert review.